ASK KNOX

 Before ending the session:

-6. Write updated findings to memory: recent_findings/{topic}
+6. Write updated findings to /mnt/memory/market-intel/recent_findings/{topic}.md

 7. Include: date, key findings, sources, what changed from prior session

-8. Write a one-sentence summary to memory: summary/{topic}
+8. Write a one-sentence summary to /mnt/memory/market-intel/summary/{topic}.md

 """